Homemade Greenies; Breath Freshening Dog Treats

-I have to admit that I didn’t make these Breath Freshening Dog Treats {Homemade Grain-Free Greenies} for our dogs.
-I made these for my little sister, Bella, my parents yorike.
-I never really had a need to buy our boys Greenies, but they was more than glad to be my taste testers!
+I have to admit that I didn’t make these Easy Homemade Dog Treats for Bad Breath for our dogs.
+I made these for my little sister, Bella, my parents yorike (RIP sweet Belly, she crossed the rainbow bridge in 2022 at 14 years old).
+I never really had a need to buy our dogs Greenies, but they was more than glad to be my taste testers!

 The first 30+ years of my life I was an only child.
 I guess Bella would classify as one of those change-of-life babies for my parents.
 Not that I mind, if I have to share my parents with a sibling, I’m more than excited for it to be a 6 pound Yorkshire Terrier.

 Bella is the apple of my parents eye, I’m not to embarrassed to say she’s definitely their favorite child.
-And it’s totally ok with me, after all she’s totally adorable.
+And it’s totally ok with me, after all she was totally adorable and desperately missed by them every day!

-But as her big sister, it’s my responsibility to look out for her, right??
+But as her big sister, it was responsibility to look out for her, right??
 And step in whenever necessary.

 What are Greenies?

-Bella is a very picky eater and my mom does her best to feed her a healthy, grain free diet.. but Bella loves her Greenies dog treats.
-They claim to freshen breath, clean teeth, etc… but with this extensive list of questionable ingredients they are hardly healthy for anyone’s fur baby – especially my precious little sister Bella.
+Bella was a very picky eater and my mom did her best to feed her a healthy, grain free diet.. but Bella loves her Greenies dog treats.
+They claim to freshen breath, clean teeth, etc… but with this extensive list of questionable ingredients they are hardly healthy for anyone’s fur baby – especially my precious little sister Bella!

 What are Greenies Ingredients?